You came for the Disney and you stayed… for the Disney!

-An annual Passholder can book up to 30 days in advance, which sounds great when you consider that some of us go quite a few times a month, but some passholders only go a few times a year.
+A Disney World Annual Passholder can book up to 30 days in advance, which sounds great when you consider that some of us go quite a few times a month, but some passholders only go a few times a year.

 The key here is to maximize your fastpass times so that you make the most of your trip, while realizing that you go more than the average person.